-For a crash course on typography you have to read this article: 6 Most Important Typography Principles.
+For a crash course on typography, you have to read this article: 6 Most Important Typography Principles.

-There are different levels in which a designer can worry about the appearance of text.
+There are different levels at which a designer can worry about the appearance of text.
 On a micro-scale, there is type composition, the level in which you can focus on each different character of the alphabet, each space between characters, each special symbol of punctuation.

 Then comes the level of text formatting, which we’ve talked about a little when discussing personality.
 And on a macro scale, there is the layout.

 The layout is the level at which you organize the position of your pieces of text concerning the rest of the elements that compose your page (or movie poster, or can of beer, or whatever surface your message is displayed on).

 My humble opinion is that, as a beginner, you should start on the bigger scale and slowly make your way to the tiny details of type composition, because if you already know some basics of design or illustration, it will certainly be easier for you to visualize blocks of text as elements of a general whole (than learning to identify every little individual aspect of those blocks).